kruti11/Chat_app/README.md

-chat_app- this is two way chat on a single desktop between client and server .
-It is based on the concept of socket programming using java swing.
+chat_app- this is multiple desktop  chat app between client and server.
+It uses the concept of MultiThreading , java swing and socket programming.